SampleEnvironment/SECoP/protocol/issues/069 optional structs by default.rst

 - all members optional: optional=[... listing all members ...]

 Proposal:

 - all members mandatory: optional=[]
 - all members optional: no optional entry in the datainfo JSON object

+As this is breaking backwards compatibility, it was decided to keep the existing semantics, but add in addition to indicate all members optional by ``optional=true``

 Decision
 --------